 Eventually the City made Joe’s role at English Bay a permanent, paid position and endowed him with the powers of a special police constable.
 Fortes lived in a little cabin on English Bay until his death in 1922.

 Joe’s story isn’t exactly secret: he’s been commemorated with a Canada Post stamp, a monument in Stanley Park, a restaurant, and a library branch.
 However no Vancouver beach history would be complete without him.

 Vancouver was flooded with unemployed men during the Great Depression.
 Without funds to purchase proper swimming gear, they cleared a section of the beach near Siwash Rock in Stanley Park for skinny dipping and nude sunbathing.
 Locals called it “Douk Beach” after the Doukhobor Sons of Freedom religious sect known for disrobing as a protest tactic.
 The beach didn’t survive the construction of the seawall, but those wishing to swim and sunbathe in the buff today can head over to Wreck Beach in Point Grey.

-If you want to learn more about the area, consider joining us on our Secrets of Stanley Park tour running every Wednesday afternoon, which gives secrets and insights into the history of the park.
+If you want to learn more about the area, join us on The Dark Secrets of Stanley Park Tour running every Wednesday and Saturday afternoon, which gives secrets and insights into the history of the park.
 Combine it with a visit to any of the nearby beaches to make a perfect summer day!

 Cover image: Bathers at English Bay, ca. 1925.
 McCord Museum #MP-0000.158.144.